 Salt-baked Celeriac, Portobello Mushroom and Apple Soup

-Celeriac’s close relationship to celery is the reason it is possible to detect hints of celery in what would otherwise be a nutty, earthy taste, common to root vegetables.
+In this second recipe from The Ethicurean Cookbook, celeriac takes centre stage.
+Its close relationship to celery is the reason it is possible to detect hints of celery in what would otherwise be a nutty, earthy taste, common to root vegetables.
 This knobbly vegetable is not very common outside Europe.
 We like to regard it as a hidden gem.
 Its delicate aniseed notes, coupled with a touch of parsley, are intriguing and never disappointing.